lorrli274/next/courses/community/Google-s Python Class/lessons/Regular Expressions/02-Basic Patterns.md

-The power of regular expressions is that they can specify patterns, not just fixed characters.
+The power of regular expressions is that they can specify **patterns**, not just fixed characters.
 Here are the most basic patterns which match single chars:

 * `a, X, 9, < \`-- ordinary characters just match themselves exactly.
 The meta-characters which do not match themselves because they have special meanings are: . ^ $ * + ? { [ ] | ( ) (details below)